cypress-io/github-action/README.md

 ### Custom install command

-If you want to overwrite the install command
+The action installs dependencies based on a package manager lock file using default commands described in the [Installation](#installation) section below.
+If you want to overwrite the default install command you can use the `install-command` option:

 ```yml
 - uses: cypress-io/github-action@v6